PE and sport premium

 Sport Premium Plan 2017-18

 What is the Sport Premium?

-Ofsted will strengthen the coverage of PE and sport within the ‘Inspectors’ handbook’ and supporting guidance so that both schools and inspectors know how sport and PE will be assessed in future, as part of the school’s overall provision.
+From September 2013, schools will be held to account over how they spend their additional funding.
+Ofsted will strengthen the coverage of PE and sport within the ‘Inspectors’ Handbook’ and supporting guidance so that both schools and inspectors know how sport and PE will be assessed in future as part of the school’s overall provision offered.

 How are we using the funding to benefit our children?

 At Rushbrook Primary Academy we have allocated the funding in a number of ways:

 - Professional development and collaboration opportunities for the PE team across the whole Trust, increasing confidence, knowledge and skills of all staff in teaching PE and sport.